brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 ### Domain Name

 If you do not already have a domain name, get one.
-In case you don't want to pay for a domain name, you can look for a free domain name at [freenom][freenom].

 ### Cloudflare